shrijalcodes21/lab-agile-planning/.github/ISSUE_TEMPLATE/create-product.md

 ---

-As a [catalog manager],
-I need the ability to create a product in the catalog so that new products can be added for customers.
+As a catalog manager, I need the ability to update a product in the catalog so that any changes to product information can be reflected.

-Given I am logged in as a catalog manager
+Given a product exists in the catalog
-When I submit the product details
+When I submit updated product details
-Then the product should be added to the catalog successfully
+Then the product information should be updated successfully

- ### Acceptance Criteria